foliovision/fv-wordpress-flowplayer/README.md

 FV Player is completely open source with no playback restrictions or watermarks.

 The original HLS player codebase was Flowplayer 3,5,6,7.
 Since FV Player 8, we maintain the js codebase ourselves.
-Feel free to access and download the core source code here.
+Feel free to [download the core source code](https://github.com/foliovision/freedom-video-player) and/or contribute code yourself.

 * Automatically saves visitors position in a video to allow them to continue in the same place when they return to your site
 * Built in video plays stats